open-resources/physics_bank/content/public/010.Rotational Motion/Rotational Energy/Inertia of T-shaped rod/Inertia of T-shaped rod.md

 <div id="desc">
 <h5>Long Description of image: Four Ts with different rotation axes.</h5>
-All four figures show an inverted T. </br>
+All four figures show an inverted 'T'. </br>
-In Figure a, the dashed line is horizontal, parallel to the base of the inverted T, and is found at the tip of the tail.</br>
+In Figure (a), the dashed line is horizontal and is located at the top of the inverted 'T'. </br>
-In Figure b, the dashed line is horizontal and cuts through the base of the inverted T. </br>
+In Figure (b), the dashed line is horizontal and is located at the bottom of the inverted 'T'. </br>
-In Figure c, the dashed line is vertical and cuts through the tail of the inverted T. </br>
+In Figure (c), the dashed line is vertical and is located at the middle of the inverted 'T'. </br>
-In Figure d, the dashed line is vertical, parallel to the tail of the inverted T, and cuts through the left end of the base.
+In Figure (d), the dashed line is vertical and located at the left of the inverted 'T'.
 <p>Long description ends.</p>
 <div>